Posted on April 16, 2020 by

 Judge, Litera Microsystems 2019 Changing Lawyer Awards

-Welcome to our newest "pinions" from New York, California, Maryland and parts unknown!
+Welcome to our newest "pinions" from North Carolina, New Jersey, Pennsylvania, Ohio, California, New York, Florida, Minnesota, Massachusetts, Italy, Canada, United Kingdom and parts unknown!

 There are other PinHawk newsletters that your colleagues and coworkers may be interested in.
-Pass along the links to the daily PinHawk Legal Administrator Daily, PinHawk Librarian News Digest and two weeklys, PinHawk Law Firm Marketing Brief and PinHawk Leading Law Departments.
+Pass along the links to the daily PinHawk Legal Administrator Daily, PinHawk Librarian News Digest two weeklys, PinHawk Law Firm Marketing Brief, PinHawk Leading Law Departments and now the COVIDS-19 Daily Alert.